lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Preconditions:

-1. The end entity can authenticate the CA's signature based on out- of-band means
+1. The end entity can authenticate the CA's signature based on out-of-band means

 1. The end entity and the CA share a symmetric MACing key